Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 2. Select Save As... .

-3. Open the Location: shortcut menu when the Save As dialog box opens.
+3. Open the Location dropdown menu in the Save As dialog.

 4. Select File System.

-7. Use this folder.
-There are files needed later in the scenario.
+7. There are other files needed later in the scenario in this folder.

 8. Click Open.

-9. Open the Save as type: shortcut menu.
+1. Open the Save as type dropdown menu.

 Inserting a Facility object

-Use a Facility () object to simulate the location of your ground station.
+Use a Facility () object to simulate the location of your ground terminal.

 1. Bring the Insert STK Objects tool () to the front.